nlpcsh/TA.HQC.Hangman-2/README.md

     -   **Abstract Factory** Pattern for creating commands via `ICommandFactory` interface
     -   **Command** Pattern to execute user commands via `ICommand` interface and its child classes

+5. Project documentation in HTML format

+6. Unit testing of the game input